digilira/paymentWeb/README.md

 # Get Started

-Download this folder and put it in your httpd server folder.
+Download this folder and put it in your http server folder.

 Change this value according to your NodeJS server address.